Snowcake (band)

 Snowcake was a Scottish band formed in Edinburgh, Scotland in 1983 by singer/bass-guitarist Axel Fisher (AKA Alex) and guitarist Ag Holstrom (AKA Agstrom), which was notable for its influence on US alternative rock bands of the late 1980s and early 1990s.
-Unusually for a band of their significance, they hardly produced any recorded output and their influence was solely due to their live performance.
+Unusually for a band of their significance, they hardly produced any recorded output and their influence was solely due to their live performances.

-With a shared love of US hardcore, the 1970s NY punk scene and early US alternative rock, Fisher and Holstrom wrote songs prolifically using firstly a number of temporary drummers and then an early drum machine.

-The band gigged heavily on the then buoyant UK university circuit with support slots on early tours from US visitors R.E.M. and Hüsker Dü.
+With a shared love of US hardcore, the 1970s NY punk scene and early US alternative rock, Fisher and Holstrom wrote songs and performed using an early drum machine and a number of temporary drummers, gigging regularly on the then buoyant UK club and university circuit with support slots on early tours from visiting US bands including R.E.M. and Hüsker Dü.

-Frustrated with an early success that brought them a dedicated but limited UK fan base, the two looked to the US for their future and relocated to Minneapolis, ostensibly to holiday, but with a plan to be closer to the burgeoning hardcore/alt-rock scene.
-Hooking up with drummer Mark Mitchell (AKA Zoom) from Cleveland, the band gigged widely throughout the north US for the next two years and developed a fearsome live act, and although Agstrom's heavily distorted guitar was the default sound of the day on the hardcore circuit, the strength of the duo's songwriting combined with Fisher's sweet voice and melodic bass set them apart.
+Frustrated with a live success that brought them a dedicated but limited UK fan base, the two looked to the US for their future and relocated to Minneapolis, ostensibly to holiday, but with a plan to be closer to the developing hardcore/alt-rock scene.
+Hooking up with drummer Mark Mitchell (AKA Zoom) from Cleveland, the band gigged throughout the US for the next two years and although Agstrom's heavily distorted guitar was the default sound of the day on the hardcore circuit, the strength of the duo's songwriting combined with Fisher's sweet voice, vocal harmonies and melodic bass set them apart.

-During these years, they contributed to a number of low-budget compilation albums for various local US independent labels and sold at live gigs.
-Known copies are scarce to non-existent.
+During these years the band contributed to a number of low-budget indie compilation albums for various local US independent labels but known copies are rare to non-existent.
 In 1987 however, the band recorded a self-financed EP "SceneZine" at Smart Studios in Madison, Wisconsin and 500 copies were released on their own eponymous record label.

-During this time one of their gigs was attended by Kurt Cobain and years later prior to the release of Nevermind and during Nirvana's only ever appearance in Edinburgh, Cobain announced from the stage that he would give his guitar to anyone who knew how he could contact the band.
-Through an audience member a meeting was arranged and Fisher and Holstrom met with Cobain after the latter's legendary after hours gig in the city's tiny Southern Bar.
+During this time one of their Seattle gigs was attended by Kurt Cobain and years later prior to the release of Nevermind and during Nirvana's only ever appearance in Edinburgh, Cobain asked from the stage if anyone present knew how he could contact the band.
+Through an audience member a message was sent to Fisher and Holstrom who met with Cobain after the latter's legendary after hours gig in the city's tiny Southern Bar.